NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-04-21.md

 }
 ```

-The day after Bethesda’s surprise, Sandfall Interactive launched *Clair Obscur: Expedition 33*—a more traditional release with reviews, hype-building, and a set date.
+Two days after Bethesda’s surprise, Sandfall Interactive launched *Clair Obscur: Expedition 33*—a more traditional release with reviews, hype-building, and a set date.

 I wondered if *Oblivion’s* drop would overshadow them, given the shared RPG space.
 But they’ve done more than alright—over **1 million copies sold** in under a week and a **90%+ positive rating**.